basp/xil2/README.md

 5           <- top
 [3 2 +]
 ```
+There are various other combinators that take things on the stack, possibly reshuffle them, either push them onto the stack or onto the queue in various combinations.

+For example, the `infra` combinator is generally used to perform some stack preserving operation.
+You will often find this used with a `swaack` which will *swap-stack* (`X Y [U V] -> U V [X Y]`) the list on top of the stack (the preserved stack) as the current stack (see the `map` example in the "tracability" section).

 We can also define things by associating a term to with a symbol.
 In the example below we are defining the `If` and `Else` (`true` and `false`) clauses for a `branch` combinator.
 ```